-http://en.wikipedia.org/wiki/Humpback\Whale
+http://en.wikipedia.org/wiki/Humpback Whale

-The Orcas of Johnstone Strait.
-The waters of Johnstone Strait are considered the best place in the world to observe and photograph the Orca (Orcinus orca).
+The Orcas of Queen Charlotte Strait.
+The waters of the Queen Charlotte Strait are considered the best place in the world to observe and photograph the Orca (Orcinus orca).
 In the early years Orcas were thought to be merciless killers and were hunted.
 Since the 1970's scientific research and intensive study has shown the Orca to be a highly intelligent animal capable of complex vocal communication and advanced social behaviours.

-Within Johnstone Strait and the waters surrounding northern Vancouver Island there are two distinct populations of Orcas - residents and transients.
+Within Queen Charlotte Strait and the waters surrounding northern Vancouver Island there are two distinct populations of Orcas - residents and transients.
 The resident Orcas primarily eat fish and, at times, squid.
 They are very vocal and tend to visit the same areas consistently (hence the name "resident").
-Transient Killer Whales range over much greater distances and primarily eat Marine Mammals such as Harbor Seals and Steller Sea Lions.
+Transient Killer Whales range over much greater distances and primarily eat marine mammals such as Harbour Seals and Steller Sea Lions.
 Compared to residents, transients are more "stealthy" and vocalize less.